 Single-image ads feature just one image while Carousels use three to five scrolling images.
-Collection ads, on the other hand, open to show a collection of different products.
-This is a full-screen mobile experience made for driving product discovery.
-Each of these formats offer different value, so choose the format that best suits your purpose.
-Do you need just one strong image or will your target audience most likely want multiple angles and options?
+Collection ads, on the other hand, open to show a collection of different products, allowing for a more curated and interactive experience.
+Each of these formats offer different value.

-Facebook has found that many retailers have better results with Carousel images with 30-50% lower cost-per-conversion and 20-30% lower cost-per-click than their single-image counterpart.
-Keep this in mind when choosing and testing.
-Regardless of which format you choose, you’ll have to follow Facebook’s image guidelines.
+However, most advertisers find more success with the multi-image formats, as users are able to see the product with numerous angles and settings.
+Facebook found that many retailers have better results with Carousel images with 30-50% lower cost-per-conversion and 20-30% lower cost-per-click than their single-image counterpart.

 What makes a user excited to click on an ad?
 One of the biggest factors is the image.
-High-quality images shouldn’t be considered just a basic requirement but also an opportunity to get creative and test what works.
-Particularly on Facebook, users will need to be spoken to more personally.
+Particularly on Facebook, users will want to be personally inspired and excited by ad creative.
 Ad images need to evoke emotions and tell a story.
 They need to show the user exactly what the product can do.

 Images used on Facebook should always:

 Next, you can determine where your ad will be shown.
-For example, Facebook Marketplace, Instagram Feeds, or the Audience Network.
 Facebook is set by default to automatically identify where your ads will perform best, but you can make manual adjustments by ticking and unticking any placements.

 You have the ad, so where are you going to send it?
-No matter how great your copy and images are, good targeting is absolutely critical to driving returns.
-That means your team should have a clear business plan for these ads before logging on.
 Take a look at the different stages of your conversion funnel to identify weak points and wasted potential.

-Your product sets, audiences, and placements are selected.
 Now, you need to define how much you plan to spend on ads.
-The final ad spend amount will be linked to your bid strategy, ad scheduling, and delivery.

 Get a round up of our latest posts right into your mail box.